 2020 Spring LOC Coaching

-LOC are putting on a series of training sessions with a coach, planned and organised by Carol McNeill, almost every Saturday morning from now until April.
+During Spring 2020 LOC put on a series of training sessions with a coach, planned and organised by Carol McNeill, almost every Saturday morning from now until April.
 This series is a chance to be introduced to new techniques and practice those which have become rusty which will contribute to improving your results and enjoying.

 It covers Urban, Terrain and Relay styles using specially prepared training maps.

 There are also 2 'Come and Try it' events where some Compass and contour methods are integrated into those sessions.